dodie/srtm-map-renderer/readme.md

 7. Unzip all archives to a directory of your choice

 Read more about the SRTM data [at JPL](https://www2.jpl.nasa.gov/srtm/cbanddataproducts.html).
+See the tiles of the SRTM data [here](https://www2.jpl.nasa.gov/srtm/images/SRTM_2-24-2016.gif).

 # Run